labanskoller/hackeriet_blog/_posts/2017-02-27-eating-a-rsa-buffet.md

     }
 ```

-That gave us that there was an reused prime between key 0 and 6.
+We found a reused prime between key 0 and 6.

 ##### Fermat's Factorization Method to find key 1